yarenozt/airbnb_project/README.md

 # 🏠 NYC Airbnb End-to-End Data Engineering & Business Analytics Project

+Note: Due to file size limitations, the raw uncleaned CSV file is excluded.
+The entire cleaning, transformation, and Parquet export process can be executed and reviewed directly via the included Python notebook (.ipynb).

 This project encompasses an end-to-end data cleaning, validation, engineering, and business analytics workflow on the New York City (NYC) Airbnb dataset.
 Designed with a data-integrity-first approach, the process resolves spatial inconsistencies without introducing synthetic bias, manages non-standard missing values, eliminates logical outliers, and standardizes data schemas.
 The cleaned dataset was exported in Parquet format and ingested into Power BI, where a 4-page interactive dashboard was built to model market dynamics, host portfolio structures, and customer satisfaction metrics.

 ---